 Background

-The German COPD cohort study COSYCONET (COPD SYstemic consequences-COmorbidities NETwork) investigates the relationship between lung disease, comorbidities and systemic inflammation.
+The German COPD cohort study COSYCONET (COPD SYstemic consequences-COmorbidities NETwork) investigates the interaction of lung disease, comorbidities and systemic inflammation.
 Recruitment took place between 2010 and 2013 in 31 study centers.
 In addition to the baseline visit, 4 follow-up visits were/are scheduled at 6, 18, 36 and 54 months after baseline.
 The study also comprises a biobank, image bank and the collection of data for health economic analyses.
 Results are compared with those of two large population-based German cohorts (KORA, SHIP).
 Here we describe the study design of COSYCONET and present data on the baseline characteristics of our COPD cohort.

 Methods